NY Able Program

 Once the trust is funded, your loved one can use the money to pay for supplemental needs, such as therapy, legal expenses, and medical equipment.
 Additionally, your loved one can use the money to pay for enriching experiences, such as entertainment and recreation.

 There aren’t limits to the amount that can be transferred into a special needs trust.
 However, there are strict guidelines on how the money is used.
-Thus, consult with a Long Island special needs planning lawyer before setting up and using a special needs trust.
+Thus, consult with a Long Island special needs planning attorney before setting up and using a special needs trust.

-Caring For A Special Needs Child
+Caring For A Special Needs Child: Long-Term Considerations

 If your child is a minor, you are in charge of all medical and legal decisions.
 However, that will change when the child reaches the age of 18.
 At that point, your child will be a legal adult and in charge of his or her decisions.
 Depending on the disability, though, he or she might not have the capacity to handle the extra responsibility.
 If that’s the case, you can apply for guardianship.